 The Certificate of Eligibility is issued on fulfillment of the following conditions to the intending couple –

 1. Must be a close relative of an intending couple.

 2. Must be a married woman having her own child

 4. Can be a surrogate only once in her lifetime

-5. Certificate of medical and psychological fitness for surrogacy.
+5. Certificate of medical and psychological fitness.

 The Select Committee in its report has suggested removing the eligibility criteria of only a close relative being a surrogate mother and favored the criteria of any willing woman to be a surrogate mother.
 The Committee submitted that the provision of a close relative would reduce the chances of finding the surrogate mother or it is not necessary that the close relative is geographically accessible.
 Also, the draft fails to take appropriate note of the reality of Indian society where there are least involved in the decision making of family matters, which is most likely to give rise to the situation where family women are forced to be a surrogate mother.

-- Surrogacy Clinics – Only the surrogacy clinics registered by the appropriate authority can undertake surrogacy related procedures.
-The surrogacy clinic will only be registered when the appropriate authority is satisfied that such clinic is in a position to provide such facilities and maintain such equipment and standards as may be prescribed by the appropriate authority.
+- Surrogacy Clinics – Only clinics registered by the appropriate authority can undertake surrogacy related procedures.
+The surrogacy clinic will only be registered when the appropriate authority is satisfied that such a clinic is in a position to provide such facilities and maintain such equipment and standards as may be prescribed by the appropriate authority.